pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum3-nft.md

 They didn't buy the image itself.
 They bought the NFT of the image.
 That is also something that you really have to differentiate with.

-And you see this in the next example.
+And you see this in the next step when I give you an example.
 So and then we can go deeper into this one.

+### slide: How does an image get into the blockchain?

-So let's have a look now as how we, let's imagine you want to create an NFT.
+So let's imagine we want to create an NFT.
-And I'm taking an example because we did this as an example with a Canon auctioneer, which is very famous auctioneer in Canon.
+And I'm taking an example because we did this as an example with a Cologne auctioneer, Van Ham, which is a very famous auctioneer in Cologne.
 So they sell a lot of modern art and we did together an NFT workshop and for that we used this particular kind of NFT, which is quite an interesting image.
-You see it's James Bond now.
-So it's Daniel Craig by Gavin Evans.
+You see it's James Bond, so it's Daniel Craig by Gavin Evans.
-So Gavin Evans is a photographer and he took a picture of Daniel Craig and here you see the MetaData.
+So Gavin Evans is a photographer and he took a picture of Daniel Craig and here you see the **Metadata**.
 So this is how this particular photo is described.
-Subject Daniel Craig, December 99, London, Hasselblatt, this is all famous cameras.
+Subject Daniel Craig, December 99, London, Hasselblad, this is all famous cameras.
-This is the lens and that is the file name.
+This is the lens and that is the filename.
-And actually this image has these dimensions here.
+And actually this image has these dimensions here, so 7000x7000 pixels.
-So 7000 pixels.
 So it's quite large.
-So it has 21 megabyte.
+So it has 21 Megabyte.
-And that's somehow the human readable description of this particular image.
+And that's somehow the **human readable description** of this particular image.
-So what we do now is that we create the hash of this particular image.
+So what we else do now is that we create the **hash** of this particular image.
-So we create two hashes, in this case, sharp 256 and Mv5.
+So we create two hashes, in this case, **SHA-256 and MD5**.
 This is very secure.
 This is probably not so secure overall.
-And we create this particular hash because we would like to have a unique fingerprint of this particular image.
+And we create this particular hash because we would like to have a **unique fingerprint of this particular image**.
 So you take this 21 megabytes and you hash it and then you get this.
-And then also we have some kind of certificates.
-And these are linked by that here, our we have an IDFS.
+And then also we have some kind of **certificates** and these are linked by that here, **Arweave and IPFS**.
-And we have the image itself, which we also find on our we have an IDFS.
+And we have the **image itself**, which we also find on Arweave and IPFS.

-So these are the links of this particular image.
+So these are the **links** of this particular image.
 And let's see if we click on this.
 What happens?
-So what we hopefully should see now and actually the second is actually the image itself.
+So what we hopefully should see now in a few seconds is actually the image itself.
 Let's try the other one.
-That's why our we can do a bit of hash now.
+That's Arweave and we try IPFS now.
 Yeah, okay, here we go.
 You see the image is now being downloaded.

 So now you may wonder, this NFT belongs to someone.
 How could I download the image?
-Which means that actually the owner of that NFT does not own the image itself.
+Which means that actually **the owner of that NFT does not own the image itself**.
-He owns the token that represents the image while the image itself is available in the Internet for download for everything.
+**He owns the token that represents the image** while the image itself is available in the Internet for download for everything.
 So I could now go to a copy shop.
 It's a high resolution image.
 I can print it.
-I can put it on my wall and then I'll be.
+I can put it on my wall and then I have it.
 But there's only one person who can claim that he owns the NFT of this particular image that he probably bought for several thousand euros or whatever.
 And that is something that is for a lot of people really mind boggling.
-Yeah, because why should I buy this particular kind of NFT while everybody can have the image itself?
+Yeah, because **why should I buy this particular kind of NFT while everybody can have the image itself?**
-Actually, that makes it somewhat difficult really to make money out of it in the art sector.
+Actually, **that makes it somewhat difficult really to make money out of it in the art sector**.
-It was a lot of people like more of the image, not so much digital representation.
+Because a lot of people like more or less the image, not so much the digital representation.

-But on the other hand, imagine that the Louvre takes the image of the Mona Lisa and says, here is the image of the Mona Lisa as an NFT and it's being sold by the Louvre.
+But on the other hand, imagine that the **Louvre** takes the image of the Mona Lisa and says, here is the image of the Mona Lisa as an NFT and it's being sold by the Louvre.
-And only one of these images are one of these assets are being sold.
+And only one of these images or one of these assets are being sold.
 Then it suddenly gets some kind of value for some people.

-Or we take the cathedral in Aachen.
+Or we take the **cathedral in Aachen**.
-Yeah, we take the cathedral in Aachen and I've known for cologne people did this.
+Yeah, we take the cathedral in Aachen and I've known for Cologne people did this.
-So for cologne, they take a picture of the cathedral of cologne, they put it down in small tiles and then you could buy a small tile of that as an NFT.
+So for Cologne, they took a picture of the **cathedral of Cologne**, they put it down in small tiles and then you could buy a small tile of that as an NFT.
-So we somehow own particular kind of piece of the cathedral of cologne of the picture.
+So you somehow own a particular kind of piece of the cathedral of Cologne as a digital asset.

-So the next thing is now, let's see, it also came down from I think, that's not the context.
+So the next thing is now, let's see,... it also came down from IPFS...

-So let's see somehow the data data, that's how we can describe it.
+So that is the somehow the metadata, that's how we can describe it.
-We can do this in JSON and then we can somehow store it on the blockchain.
+We can put this in JSON and then we can somehow store it on the blockchain.
 So the next thing is now that we need to put this into somehow on the blockchain.
 And now we get into some design decision.
-Do we put all the meta data here on the blockchain?
+Do we put all the metadata here on the blockchain?
 Costs us some money.
-Representing all that meta data here, so the blockchain is 200 bytes or so.
+Representing all that metadata here, so probably you need 200 bytes or so.
-If we store that on a stereo, it costs us some money.
+If we store that on Ethereum, it costs us some money.
 Or shall we just put a small amount of that on the blockchain?
 We could also put just the link on the blockchain itself.
 That's a design decision that people can make when they create such an NFT.

+### slide: Can I find the NFT in the blockchain?

-So the question is now, if we put this on the blockchain, can I find the NFT on the blockchain?
+So the question is now, if we put this on the blockchain, **can I find the NFT on the blockchain?**
-And one thing is that here we have the link on the standard website of the org.
+And one thing is that here we have the link on the standard website of the auction, auction Van Ham in Cologne is it, and that's what we can find there.
-Orchid.com.
-How long is it?
-And that's what we can find there.
-And the auction he says, we have this NFT on sale and the token type is in ESC721.
+And the auctioneer he says, we have this NFT on sale and the token type is ERC721.
 It's the token number five in this smart contract.
 So that's the smart contract number and token number five is this particular image.
 So there may be other images in this particular smart contract, four, three, one, seven, eight, which are representing other images.
 So the image itself is uniquely identified by that smart contract number and the token number.

-Wasn't there another kind of smart contract like ERC1155 or something that is just for one NFT, where is ERC721?
+student3: Wasn't there another kind of smart contract like ERC1155 or something that is just for one NFT, whereas ERC721...?

-I think ERC721 is for even more NFTs, so it's more for connections.
+prof: I think 1155 is for even more NFTs, so it's more for collections.
 And I think this is the one for really unique NFTs.
-Okay, so this is the other way around.
+Okay, it was the other way around.
 So the 721 was the first one and that's the one really for unique NFTs.
-And you really describe the unique NFTs with smart contract address and token number five and this represents that connection.
+And you really describe the unique NFTs with the smart contract address and the token number five and this represents the NFT.

-What exactly do they hash like the JPEG?
+student: What exactly do they hash, like the JPEG file?

+prof: The JPEG.
 The JPEG is being hashed.

 Okay, so what we see now is this.
-This is what we see on the website of the optional.
+This is what we see on the website of the auctioneer.
 And what we do now is that we go to this particular smart contract.
 So we see here it was 275.
 This is the 275 and let's say you go to this smart contract.
-Let's go back.
+Let's go there.

+### slide: A quick research on the Ethereum blockchain

 So here we have the smart contract.
 And there we have all the different methods of the smart contract.
 And what we can do now is that we go to...
-I will just do this way around and you can see.
+I will just do this way around and you can see...
 Okay, so there we go.
-So we go here to the smart contract and then we go to the token.
+So we go here to the smart contract and then we go to the **token URI**.
-So here are the different methods that this smart contract supports.
+So here are the different **methods** that this smart contract supports.
-So we go to token.
+So we go to token URI.
-And then we type in five and then we say query.
+And then we **type in five** and then we say **"query"**.
-And then we get this particular kind of string, which is basically five encoded.
+And then we get this particular kind of **string**, which is **base65 encoded**.
-And then we would need somehow to get this decoded.
+So we would need somehow to get this decoded.
 And if we decode it, we go back to the image where I did it.
-It represents it that.
+It represents it.
 So this here is actually the encoding of that.
 Because you can't put any kind of special characters on the blockchain.
-Therefore, you encode it by 65.
+Therefore, you encode it by base65.
-That's just the old magic there.
+That's just the whole magic there.
 And this is what we see here.

+### slide: Where is the digital image?
+Isn't it stored on the blockchain?

 And what we see here is actually what I've shown before.
-This tells us that for this particular implementation of the smart contract, what they did here is that they said, okay, we take the whole metadata for this image, we encode it by 65 and then you put it completely on the blockchain.
+And this tells us that for this particular implementation of the smart contract, what they did here is that they said, okay, we take the **whole metadata** for this image, we encode it base65 and then you **put it completely on the blockchain**.
-And if you decode it there, so what we have here, then you can also hear the link.
+And if you decode it there, so what we have here, then you see also here the link.
 And when we click on that, we get back to the image.
 So this is what they actually put on the blockchain.
-And the digital image itself is not stored on the blockchain because this 21 megabytes image would cost too much.
+And the digital **image itself is not stored on the blockchain** because this 21 megabytes image would cost too much.
 And we can't afford that.
 That's not possible.
-So actually what they put on the blockchain is just the metadata.
+So actually what they **put on the blockchain** is **just the metadata**.
-And the rest is then in the IPFS.
-But we may start with this today, but also then in the next lecture.
+And **the rest** is then in the **IPFS** - what we may start with this today, but also then in the next lecture.
-Or we put it on our week.
+Or we put it on **Arweave**.
-So the implementation of the same concept is the IPFS.
+These are two different implementations of the same concept.
+This is the IPFS.
 It's more a community driven storage.
-And this is something that we pay for.
+And this is something where you have to pay for.

-Sorry, did you say then that the metadata on the blockchain actually includes a link to the image?
+student3: Sorry, did you say then that the metadata on the blockchain actually includes a link to the image?

-Yes.
+prof: Yes.

-So you have to ensure that that link always remains on the blockchain.
+student3: So you have to ensure that that link always remains valid.

-And that's why we use the IPFS and not just a link to a web page.
+prof: And that's why we use the IPFS and not just a link to a web page.

-But when you buy this NFT, do you also receive the first JPEG or not?
+student: But when you buy this NFT, do you also receive the first JPEG or no?

-You just receive a token.
+prof: You just receive a token.
 And this token is being transferred to your wallet.
-It's being registered in the smart contract that your wallet address owns that particular token.
+That means it's being registered in the smart contract that your wallet address owns that particular token.
-So you can imagine that this particular smart contract, it has a, so this particular small contract that we have here.
+So you can imagine that this particular smart contract, it has a,... so this particular smart contract that we have here.
-So let's say it's the Vennium Craig smart contract.
+So let's say it's the Daniel Craig smart contract.
 It has some kind of information.
 It has an owner, which is 4711.
 The wallet address of the smart contract itself.